-The Billowing Blue
+Billowing Blue Beauty

 I lift my head and pause for a moment at a large store window.
-All that's left inside is a sturdy wooden desk to the right and a row of hangers in a wood-paneled open closet to the left.
+All that's left inside is a sturdy wooden desk to the right and a row of hangers in a wood paneled open closet to the left.

 Oh!
 There is a gust of wind that makes me squeeze my jacket around my neck.
 As I observe my movement in the glass in front of me I glimpse a billowing behind me.

 I turn around.
 There is an elegant man walking on the other side of the street.
-His gray hair is cleanly cut around his ears in contrast to his moka skin.Maybe he is from the mauritius Islands because there are a lot living here, or possibly from Pakistan.
-Unfortuately, I don't know enough about either culture
+His gray hair is cleanly cut around his ears, making his moka skin stand out.
+Maybe he is from Mauritius because there are many people from that island living here, or possibly from Pakistan.
+Unfortunately, I don't know enough about either culture to know for sure.

 Comments